Fourier decay of absolutely and H\"older continuous functions with infinitely or finitely many oscillations: Definitions

 \begin{lemma} For all $\gamma \in \R$ the forward difference of a factorial polynomial is another factorial polynomial with the exponent $(\gamma -1)_h$, i.e. for any $h >0$

 \end{lemma}

 \begin{proof} \cite[p.
 104]{FiniteDifferences}. \end{proof}

 Thus the factorial polynomials behave similarly with respect to forward differences as typical polynomials do with respect to differentiation.
-In \cite[p.
-104]{FiniteDifferences} it is also proved that the \textit{digamma function} has the same role in difference calculus as logarithm has in differentiation, i.e.
+The three asymptotic equivalences mentioned earlier are utilised to prove the following Lemma.